UNPROTECTED SMALL RURAL HERITAGE Regional call

 About this good practice

-The practice addresses several challenges such as the preservation of small heritage like wash houses, fountains, oratories, chapels, which are out the scope of registered inventory, preservation of landscapes, of local arts & crafts and local businesses whose maintenance is a challenge for rural areas and small municipalities.
+The practice addresses challenges such as the preservation of small heritage like wash houses, fountains, oratories, chapels, which are out the scope of registered inventory, preservation of landscapes, of local arts & crafts and local businesses.

-Considering that “small” heritage is a crucial asset for small and rural areas, regarding economic and social dynamism, the practice reaches its objective to raise awareness among owners and the public about the future of small rural heritage, encourage targeted heritage restoration and enhancement projects among local heritage stakeholders in order to pass it on to future generations and maintain the know-how and skills in construction and crafts, encourage them to rely on the asset that regional heritage represents in terms of tourist attractiveness and revitalization of territories.
+Considering that small heritage is a crucial asset for small and rural areas and municipalities regarding maintenance, economic and social dynamism, the practice raises awareness among private and public owners, encourage targeted heritage restoration in order to pass it on to future generations and maintain the know-how and skills in arts and crafts, making local heritage as a tool for tourist attractiveness and revitalization of territories.

-It is implemented through an annual call from the Regional Authority, advisory and selection committees, in partnership with the National Heritage Foundation and its local representatives who have expertise and knowledge on local contexts.
+It is implemented through an annual call from the Regional Authority, advisory and selection committees, in partnership with the National Heritage Foundation and its local representatives who have expertise on local contexts.
+Grants are allowed to owners such as cities, public bodies, foundations or NGOs, private owners.
+Private properties shall be open to public a minimum of 49 days per year.
+To be eligible, it is mandatory that all applicants lead actions of valorization through educative and touristic programmes in relation with local stakeholders and public policies for heritage and tourism.

 Stakeholders: Region Provence Alpes Côte d’Azur